-Small projects where all of the runoff reports to an existing mine water management system capable of accommodating those volumes generally do not need the same level of investigation and control as large greenfield projects that could impact a local waterway.
+Small projects where all the runoff reports to an existing mine water management system capable of accommodating those volumes generally do not need the same level of investigation and control as large greenfield projects that could impact a local waterway.

-4.2.2 Erosion and Sediment Control Matrix
+5.2.3 Erosion and Sediment Control Matrix

-The decision as to which combination of erosion and sediment control measures will be on a case by case basis.
+The combination of erosion and sediment control measures to be included will be determined on a case-by-case basis.
 The decision is based on several factors including:

-- Site topography; - Material/soil/surface/strata type; - Current disturbance category e.g. spoil, topsoil or peripheral lands (such as haul roads, exploration tracks etc); - Site specific constraints e.g., proximity of a local water course; - Length of time that the area will remain at this disturbance category;

-- Overall purpose of implementing erosion and sediment control at a [particular location; and - Applicability of the erosion and sediment control measure as per Figure 4.
+- Site topography; - Material/soil/surface/strata type; - Current disturbance category e.g. spoil, topsoil or peripheral lands (such as haul roads, exploration tracks etc); - Site specific constraints e.g. proximity of a local water-course; - Length of time that the area will remain at this disturbance category; - Overall purpose of implementing erosion and sediment control at a particular location; and

-Figure 4 shows a matrix of land uses and erosion and sediment control measures developed to assist in determining which erosion and sediment control measure is applicable (Peabody, 2014).
-This tool for selecting appropriate erosion and sediment control measures is based on:

-- The phase of the mine site (operational, non-operational or construction); - Land use type (specific to the mining application), adjacent land usage/classification and proximity to watercourses; - Level of priority in providing erosion and sediment control measures.
+- Applicability of the erosion and sediment control measure as per Figure 11 shows a matrix of land uses and erosion and sediment control measures developed to assist in determining which erosion and sediment control measure is applicable (Peabody, 2014).
+This tool for selecting appropriate erosion and sediment control measures is based on: - o The phase of the mine site (operational, non-operational or construction); - Land use type (specific to the mining application), adjacent land usage/classification and proximity to watercourses; - Level of priority in providing erosion and sediment control measures.

-The selection of the appropriate erosion and sediment control measures must be in consultation with the Environment and Community Manager (or delegate) and person seeking to undertake surface disturbance.
+The selection of the appropriate erosion and sediment control measures must be undertaken in consultation with the Environment and Community Manager (or delegate) and person seeking to undertake surface disturbance.